redux-observable/redux-observable/docs/basics/Epics.md

 >##### Not familiar with Observables/RxJS v5?
 > redux-observable requires an understanding of Observables with RxJS v5.
 If you're new to Reactive Programming with RxJS v5, head over to [http://reactivex.io/rxjs/](http://reactivex.io/rxjs/) to familiarize yourself first.
 >
 > redux-observable (because of RxJS) truly shines the most for complex async/side effects.
 If you're not already comfortable with RxJS you might consider using [redux-thunk](https://github.com/gaearon/redux-thunk) for simple side effects and then use redux-observable for the complex stuff.
-That way you can remain productive and learn RxJS as you go. redux-thunk is much simpler to learn and use, but that also means its far less powerful.
+That way you can remain productive and learn RxJS as you go. redux-thunk is much simpler to learn and use, but that also means it's far less powerful.
 Of course, if you already love Rx like we do, you will probably use it for everything!

 An **Epic** is the core primitive of redux-observable.